St Edmund Church, Godalming: Parish, other churches and administration

 Godalming parish is one of seven within the Deanery of Guildford, one of 13 deaneries in the Diocese of Arundel and Brighton.
 The parish covers a large area of southwest Surrey—about 100 sqmi—but was originally even bigger, spanning a vast rural area from Hindhead in the southwest to Cranleigh in the northeast.
 In its present form it is bounded by the parishes of Guildford to the north, Cranleigh & Bramley to the east, Haslemere to the south and Farnham to the west.
 There are now three Catholic congregations within the parish: St Edmund's has a daughter church at Milford, and there is an arrangement for Mass to be said at the Anglican church in Farncombe.
 As of 1999, monthly Masses were also said at Ladywell Convent on the southern edge of Godalming and at the Hydon Hill Leonard Cheshire Disability Hospice in Busbridge.
 The church also serves Milford Hospital, formerly the Surrey County Sanatorium.
 There was another daughter church at Elstead until 1985, and Masses open to the public have sometimes been offered at the chapel of Barrow Hills School, a Catholic preparatory school between Godalming and Witley.
 During the 1920s, public Mass was occasionally said at Captain Rushbrooke's private chapel at Cosford House in Bowlhead Green.

 Haslemere was the first parish to be carved out of the original St Edmund's parish.
 A Mass centre was founded there in 1908, but no church building was provided initially—the back room of a pub was used for worship.
 In 1924 it was allocated its own parish and priest, and the present Church of Our Lady of Lourdes was completed in August of that year (again to the design of Frederick Walters).
 Bramley was in Godalming parish until 1955; the present Church of St Thomas More dates from 1959 and is now part of a joint parish with Cranleigh.

 St Joseph's Church is in Milford, a village south of Godalming.
 A parishioner at St Edmund's donated land, formerly an orchard, next to his house in 1957, and fundraising began: parishioners were asked to donate to a building fund which was also used to pay for the now demolished church at Elstead.
 Construction started in 1967 and continued into 1969; the local firm of David Fry were the building contractors, as they were more than 60 years previously at St Edmund's.
 The church was designed by Henry Bingham Towner and Partners and has a simple design with a tower to one side, clerestory lighting and seating on three sides around a central altar.
-It was consecrated on St Joseph's Day, 19 March 1999.
+It was consecrated on Saint Joseph's Day, 19 March 1999.